-Please read below section on bank requirements for employment letters to ensure your letter is accepted!
+Please read the following section on bank requirements for employment letters to ensure your letter is accepted!

-If you are using us at the Home Loan Experts to arrange your loan then please ask your employer to fax the letter to us using the number on our contact us page.
+If you are using our services to arrange your loan then please ask your employer to fax the letter to us.

 Some common clarifications that banks may ask for are:

-- Deductions from pay: We confirm that John has a deduction of $500 / week as an additional voluntary super contribution.
+- Deductions from pay: We confirm that John has a deduction of $500 per week as an additional voluntary super contribution.
 This can cease at any time at John’s request.

-- Salary packaging: We confirm that John pays $600 / week directly into his current home loan using our salary packaging scheme.
-This $600 deduction is paid pre-tax meaning that he receives $31,200 of his salary tax free, and is taxed only on the remaining $48,800.
+- Salary packaging: We confirm that John pays $600 per week directly into his current home loan using our salary packaging scheme.
+This $600 deduction is paid pre-tax meaning that he receives $31,200 of his salary tax free and is taxed only on the remaining $48,800.

 - Company car: John has the use of a company car as part of his salary package.

 - Self employed contractor: John works for us as a sole trader and invoices us for his hours worked.
-John has no employees, provides no materials and has no major expenses so has a stable income similar to a PAYG employee.
-John currently earns $1,200 + GST / week.
-We expect his contract to be ongoing for the foreseeable future.
-(Not available with most lenders, contact us to find a suitable lender)
+John has no employees, provides no materials and has no major expenses so he has a stable income similar to a PAYG employee.
+John currently earns more $1,200 or more per week (plus GST).
+We expect his contract to continue for the foreseeable future.

-- Maternity leave: Jane is currently on paid maternity leave and will return to full time work on the 1/1/2010.
-While on maternity leave she is being paid $750 / week gross and when she returns she will be paid $1,000 / week gross.
+- Maternity leave: Jane is currently on paid maternity leave and will return to full time work on the 29/11/2015.
+While on maternity leave she is being paid $750 per week gross and when she returns she will be paid $1,000 per week gross.
 Jane can return to work earlier if she so chooses.

-- Pay fluctuations: John works as a mechanic in our remote mining facility and so is working a four week rotating roster.
+- Pay fluctuations: John works as a mechanic in our remote mining facility on a four week rotating roster.
 He works 12 days in the first two weeks and only 3 days in the next two weeks.
-Because of this his fortnightly pay fluctuates, however his pay is regular and predictable.
-The first fortnight John is paid $3,600 and in the second fortnight he is paid $600 so his total income is $54,600 p.a.
+Although his fortnightly pay fluctuates, his pay is regular and predictable.
+On the first fortnight John is paid $3,600 and on the second fortnight he is paid $600, bringing his total income to $54,600 per annum.

-If you are having trouble drafting a suitable employment letter please contact us for assistance.
+If you’re having trouble drafting a suitable employment letter, please contact us for assistance.

 Do you need help with your home loan?

-If you need the services of a mortgage broker to help get your loan approved then why not talk to us at the Home Loan Experts?
-Please call us on 1300 889 743 or enquire online to speak to one of our experienced staff.
+If you need the services of a mortgage broker to help you get your loan approved, then why not talk to us at Home Loan Experts?